What is a small business insurance policy?

-Business interruption coverage, sometimes called business income coverage, is also typically part of a business owners policy.
+Business interruption coverage, sometimes called business income coverage, is also typically part of a business owner’s policy.
 This coverage helps replace lost income and extra expenses if your business is affected by a covered peril.

 Additional business insurance coverages

-- Errors and omissions insurance (also known as miscellaneous professional liability insurance)
+- Errors and omissions insurance

 - Data compromise coverage

-- Business auto insurance
+- Commercial auto insurance